Innovative Ideas That Will Make Life Easier as We Age

 So, as you can see, many of the day to day things people need or want to purchase can be provided easily and at a reasonable cost.

-These services make daily living much easier and safer for the elderly and also provide a level of independence they could not otherwise have.
+These services make daily living much easier and safer for the elderly and also provide a level of independence and good nutrition they could not otherwise have.

-Many elderly live alone, so when they get sick, transporting themselves can be impossible.
+Many elderly live alone, so when they get sick, transporting themselves to doctors and hospitals can be impossible.

 In emergencies, they can go to the hospital by ambulance, but not every situation requires this type of help.

-Fortunately, many facilities offer free or low cost pick up and drop off services for visits to doctors and hospitals which allow older people the convenience of making appointments without having to depend on others to transport them.
+Fortunately, many facilities offer free or low cost pick up and drop off services for visits to doctors and hospitals which allow older people the convenience of making appointments without having to go to them by themselves.

 Those who have enough money to do so can use car transport services such as taxi cabs, Uber and Lyft.